-- a minimum of 18 semester units in the major or area of emphasis as determined by the community college district - · 60 semester CSU transferable units - California State University General Education-Breadth (CSU GE-Breadth) pattern of 39 units; OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern of 37 units.

-- · Obtainment of a minimum grade point average (GPA) of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis.
+- · a minimum of 18 semester units in the major or area of emphasis as determined by the community college district - · 60 semester CSU transferable units - California State University General Education-Breadth (CSU GE-Breadth) pattern of 39 units; OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern of 37 units. - Obtainment of a minimum grade point average (GPA) of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis.

-- Demonstrate proficiency of skills needed in activities commonly included in human movement programs - Examine and evaluate physical activities and their relationship to wellness and fitness. - Analyze theoretical approaches and major concepts of health and nutrition. - Demonstrate knowledge and apply the fundamental rules and regulations of a variety of sports.
+- 1. Demonstrate proficiency of skills needed in activities commonly included in human movement programs - Examine and evaluate physical activities and their relationship to wellness and fitness. - 3.
+Analyze theoretical approaches and major concepts of health and - 4.
+Demonstrate knowledge and apply the fundamental rules and regulations of a variety of sports.

-REQUIRED (COURSES UNITS
+JRSES UNITS REQUIRED (UNITS

-BIOL 4 Human Anatomy 4
+man Anatomy4 BIOL 4 4

-BIOL 5 Human Physiology 4
+man Physiology4 BIOL 5 4

-KINES 20 Introduction to Kinesiology 3
+oduction to Kinesiology3 KINES 20 3

-Complete to wo courses from the following: (6-9 units)
+courses from the following:(6-9 units) Complete tv (6-9 units)

-BIOL 10L General Biology OR 4
+neral Biology OR 4 BIOL 10L 4

-BIOL 15 Bioscience OR 4
+science OR 4 BIOL 15 4

-BIOL 24L Human Biology with Laboratory 4
+man Biology with Laboratory4 BIOL 24L 4

-CHEM 1A General Chemistry OR 5
+neral Chemistry OR5 CHEM 1A

-CHEM 2A Introductory Chemistry I 5
+oductory Chemistry I5 CHEM 2A 5

-HLTH 3 First Aid & CPR for Kinesiology Majors 3
+st Aid & CPR for Kinesiology Majors3 HLTH 3 3

-PHYS 2A General Physics AND 3
+neral Physics AND3 PHYS 2A

-PHYS 3A General Physics Laboratory 5
+neral Physics Laboratory5 PHYS 3A 5

-STAT 1 Introduction to Statistical Methods
+oduction to Statistical Methods4 STAT 1 4